 - Viral or bacterial infection, vaccinations, or chemical or other external substance not previously exposed to.

 - Disordered gut function or liver detoxification pathways; 70% of the body’s immunity lies along the gut wall.

-- Chronic infection (tooth abscess, chronic tonsillitis or sinusitis), or head trauma from accidents or contact sports such as rugby.
+- Chronic infection (tooth abscess, chronic tonsillitis or sinusitis), or head trauma from accidents or contact sports.

 - Anaesthetised on an operating room table for extended periods of time for major surgery has caused ‘pressure lesions’ in predisposed people.

 - Alopecia areata is frequently associated with other autoimmune problems such as autoimmune thyroiditis, Vitilligo, lupus, rheumatoid arthritis, Sjogren’s syndrome, & psoriasis.

 Different autoimmune conditions are also regularly seen within related members of extended families.
 These families are referred to as ‘atopic’, meaning that they have a genetically inherited hypersensitivity to certain foods, chemicals, and/or their general environment.
 Atopy will reveal itself within the individual or family members as Alopecia, Psoriasis, Eczema, thyroid disease or other autoimmune condition.

 Autoimmune problems can involve any system, organ or tissue of our body and the scalp is commonly affected.
 Conditions such as psoriasis may only involve the cells of the outer skin, leaving the hair relatively unscathed.
 Some may influence both, causing hair loss of a (sometimes) temporary nature – alopecia areata being one example.